dlouseiro/tap-salesforce/README.md

 The disadvantage is that you have to keep this list in sync with the `select` section, where you specify all properties(each ending up in a table column).

 The `lookback_window` (in seconds) subtracts the desired amount of seconds from the bookmark to sync past data.
 Recommended value: 10 seconds.

+The `api_version` defines the version of the Salesforce API to use.
+Default: v60.0.

 ## Run Discovery